Cornelius Gurlitt (art collector): Investigation into Nazi-looted art

-Death and subsequent events
+Death and gift to Swiss museum

 Following a number of years of ill health, Gurlitt died of heart failure on 6 May 2014 at the age of 81.
-The will he wrote shortly before his death unexpectedly named a small museum in Switzerland, the Museum of Fine Arts Bern (German: Kunstmuseum Bern), as his "sole heir".
+The will he wrote shortly before his death unexpectedly named a museum in Switzerland, the Museum of Fine Arts Bern (German: Kunstmuseum Bern), as his "sole heir".
 People close to Gurlitt told an American newspaper that he decided to give the collection to a foreign institution because he felt that Germany had treated him and his father badly.
 The legacy included the items that Gurlitt had kept in Munich and also in Salzburg, which German authorities had not confiscated because their remit did not extend to property held in Austria, plus his properties in the two locations, which the Bern Museum subsequently announced they would be selling in order to offset some of the costs associated with accepting the bequest.

 The will stipulated that the museum would be required to research the provenance of the paintings and make restitution as appropriate.
 The museum decided to accept those works, none of which are suggested to represent the proceeds of Nazi-era looting, and enter into a joint agreement with German and Swiss authorities about the handling of this bequest.
 The will was challenged by one of Gurlitt's cousins based on a psychiatric report concluding that Gurlitt suffered from dementia, schizoid personality disorder, and a delusional disorder at the time he wrote his will.
 The challenge was defeated in court and the Bern bequest permitted to stand.

+Ongoing research and restitutions

-Some of the artworks have been established as being previously looted and have been returned to the heirs of the legitimate owners, notably a portrait by Matisse restored to the heirs of French art dealer Paul Rosenberg.
-Another major painting from the collection, Two Riders on a Beach (1901), by Max Liebermann, was returned to the heirs of the German-Jewish industrialist and art collector David Friedmann, and sold at auction in June 2015.
-By late 2014, Carl Spitzweg's Musical Pair had also been identified for return to the relevant heir of the original owner.
+Among the Nazi-looted artworks in Gurlitt's collection were a portrait by Matisse restituted to the heirs of French art dealer Paul Rosenberg;Two Riders on a Beach (1901), by Max Liebermann, which was returned to the heirs of the German-Jewish industrialist and art collector David Friedmann and sold at auction in June 2015; and Carl Spitzweg's Musical Pair, looted from Henri Hinrichsen, who was murdered in the Holocaust.
+A Chagall looted from Savely Blumstein was also discovered in the Gurlitt stash.

-A small number of additional items have continued to be identified as looted and have been returned to the original owners' heirs where known; for ongoing details, see the Gurlitt Collection article.
-Exhibitions of some of the works from the collection went on show in November 2017.
+Additional items have continued to be identified as looted and have been returned to the original owners' heirs where known.
+Some of the works from the collection went on exhibition in November 2017.